"Are you telling me to put glasses on the dog?'' Content-Grounded Annotation of Instruction Clarification Requests in the CoDraw Dataset: Corpus Analysis

 \subsection{Locale}

 The immediately preceding instruction giver utterance is the source utterance (\textit{i.e.}~the utterance where the communication problem manifests) for 80.26\% of the iCR utterances, similar to what is reported by \citet{purver2003means} but around 15\% less than in the corpus study by \citet{rodriguez2004form}.
 78.49\% of the iCR utterances get a response from the instruction giver in the immediately following turn.
 For 63.85\% of them, both conditions are true.
-This corroborates the assumption that CRs are usually a local phenomenon in CoDraw, thus the context we use is enough for our purposes in the majority of the utterances.
+This corroborates the assumption that iCRs are usually a local phenomenon in CoDraw, so the context we use is enough for our purposes of annotating form and content.